slakkenhuis/stilish/PROPOSAL.md

 Resizing and appearance
 -------------------------------------------------------------------------------

+-   There should be a "preferred width" and "preferred height" for specific windows.
+For example, an urxvt window is preferably only a certain width, so when it is opened alongside another window, the other window should be larger.

 -   The window size can be tracked in absolutes - so and so window has this many pixels - but that is already computed by X itself, and calculating with those sizes is difficult because changes to one window effect changes